Indonesian Wedding Ceremonies and Customs

 The bride and groom would then go to the church, together in the same car, for the service.
 The church service is not really considered that important and only immediate family normally attend.
 The more important event to attend is the reception.

-After the church service, the newlyweds proceed to a professional photo studio and have their picture taken in 20 different poses so they have something to show their children 20 years later.
+After the church service, the newlyweds proceed to a professional photo studio and have their picture taken in many poses as a memento of the day.
 After the photo session, the newlyweds go on to the reception that is usually a standing only event.

-The reception is run by an MC, usually someone who is hired to do the job and has perhaps met the couple once on a previous occasion to ask them some very informal questions so as he can pretend to know them.
+The reception is run by an MC, usually someone who is hired to do the job.
 The reception begins with a speech of welcome from the MC.